Uberspace/lab/source/guide_snappymail.rst

  [isabell@stardust html]$ rm latest.tar.gz nocontent.html
  [isabell@stardust html]$

 For security reasons, it is a good idea to move the ``data`` directory from the DocumentRoot to a directory that cannot be accessed by the web server.
 The home directory is suitable for this purpose.
-So create a new directory (``snappymail-data``) in your home directory and move the contents of the ``data`` directory there.
-You can then delete the empty ``data`` directory.
+Move the directory ``data`` and rename it ``snappymail-data`` at the same time, so that you know later it is a part of SnappyMail.

 .. code-block:: console